frederickw082922/lockdown_readthedocs/docs/source/remediate/rem_development.rst

 Considerations
 ~~~~~~~~~~~~~~

-- Keep it as simple as possible to aid investigation and debug
+- Keep it as simple as possible

+  - This is to aid investigation and debugging.
+Overly complicated tasks/controls are harder to troubleshoot when things go wrong.
+- Readability is key

-- Readability is key.
-This means the most clever way to write something might lead to the task being complicated and hard to read.
-For example if you have a multi-axis loop, with vars spread across the role that reference tasks of their own, with jinja filters on top of json filters to do something in one task instead of having three tasks to accomplish the same thing, please create the three tasks for readability
+  - This means the most clever way to write something might lead to the task being complicated and hard to read.
+  - For example if you have a multi-axis loop, with vars spread across the role that reference tasks of their own, with jinja filters on top of json filters to do something in one task instead of having three tasks to accomplish the same thing, please create the three tasks for readability
-- Ensure it aligns with the remediate portion (the two are intrinsically linked when combined).
-Controls should only be what the intent of the control asks
+- Controls only do what the control ask for

+  - Our Audit tool and Remediate are intrinsically linked when combined.
+Things like variables and how the search is executed in our Audit rely on the Remediate being correct when run from the Remediate playbook
+  - Scanners also use the Fix Text and/or intent of the control (sometimes the Fix Text has mistakes...)to check for compliance.
+If you deviate from this scanners find false positives
+  - There should be no extra security settings be set, even if they are a good idea to set.
+This role has the expectation to only set what is defined in the STIG benchmark which could cause confusion if it sets other settings

 Layout
 ~~~~~~